 - Duration: 10 Days, 60 hours (excluding practical time spent during saturation course)

-The LST courses are run just before the saturation training courses.
+The LST courses are normally run just before the saturation training courses.

 - The student does not need to have any diving qualifications, as this is not a diving qualification.